F5Networks/f5-cloud-libs/README.md

       --signal <signal>                                        Signal to send when done.
 Default ONBOARD_DONE.
       --wait-for <signal>                                      Wait for the named signal before running.
       --log-level <level>                                      Log level (none, error, warn, info, verbose, debug, silly).
 Default is info.
       -o, --output <file>                                      Log to file as well as console.
 This is the default if background process is spawned.
-Default is undefined
+Default is /tmp/onboard.log
       --ntp <ntp-server>                                       Set NTP server.
 For multiple NTP servers, use multiple --ntp entries.
       --tz <timezone>                                          Set timezone for NTP setting.
       --dns <DNS server>                                       Set DNS server.
 For multiple DNS severs, use multiple --dns entries.